 Capital Expenditure Ratio Formula is represented as follows,

 - Capital spent by management on building long term assets of the firm.

 - Capital expenditure ratio is an important metric for fundamental analysts as it helps in finding if the firm is undervalued or overvalued.
 Rather than used as an individual ratio, it is primarily used to compare similar firms in an economy

 - This metric is also important for the management as it helps them in identifying where exactly the cash flows of the firm is going.
-Knowing this data, management can strategize for future and devote its attention to evaluate capital intensive projects like setting up a new office or expanding a production facility, launching a new set of products or restructuring the operational setup.
+Knowing this data, management can strategize for the future and devote its attention to evaluate capital intensive projects like setting up a new office or expanding a production facility, launching a new set of products, or restructuring the operational setup.

 This has been a guide to Cash Flow from Operations Ratio.
 Here we discuss the top 4 operating cash flow ratios including CFO EV Multiple, Cash returns on assets, Cash flow to debt ratio, and more.
 You may learn more about finance from the following articles –